COMBSS: Best Subset Selection via Continuous Optimization: Continuity and Gradients of the Objective Function

-\begin{corollary} The objective function $g_{\lambda}(\m w)$ is continuous at every point $\m w \in \reals^p$. \end{corollary} As mentioned earlier, COMBSS uses a gradient descent method to solve the problem \eqref{eqn:uccbss}.
+\begin{corollary} The objective function $g_{\lambda}(\m w)$ is continuous at every point $\m w \in \reals^p$. \end{corollary} As mentioned earlier, our continuous optimization method uses a gradient descent method to solve the problem~\eqref{eqn:uccbss}.
 Towards that we need to obtain the gradients of $g_{\lambda}(\m w)$.
-Theorem~\ref{thm:gradient_g} provides an expression of the gradient $\nabla g_{\lambda}(\m w)$ for every $\m w \in \reals^p$.
+Theorem~\ref{thm:gradient_g} provides an expression of the gradient $\nabla g_{\lambda}(\m w)$. \begin{theorem} For every $\m w \in \reals^p$, with $\m t = \m t(\m w)$ is defined by \eqref{eqn:Def_tw},